Helping Your Child Manage Depression

 -

-Have a regular routine for bedtime and waking to help ensure your child's sleep.
+Have a regular routine for bedtime and waking up.

 -

-Give your child a healthy diet that includes plenty of vegetables, fruits, whole grains, low-fat dairy products, and lean protein.
-Do not let your child eat a lot of foods that are high in solid fats, added sugars, or salt (sodium).
+Give your child a healthy diet with plenty of vegetables, fruits, whole grains, low-fat dairy products, and lean protein.
+Limit foods high in solid fats, added sugar, or salt (sodium).

 General instructions